Build a session

 All node names are prefixed: "kick" becomes "drums/kick".
 The existing / path addressing works naturally.

-kr.scene(name) retrieves a saved scene by name (returns ModuleIr):
+kr.scene(name) retrieves a saved scene by name (returns GraphIr):

-kr.load(ir) replays a ModuleIr onto the mixer (session replay).
-It flattens any sub_modules automatically:
+kr.replay(ir) replays a GraphIr onto the mixer (session replay).
+It flattens any sub_graphs automatically:

-Compose modules by nesting them inside a @kr.module definition:
+Compose modules by nesting them inside a @kr.graph definition:

 def full_band(m):